cedexis/RadarKit/README.md

 ### Quick Start

- * Copy either the Objective-C or Swift files to your project.
  * Add the CocoaPod.
 "RadarKit" or "RadarKit/ObjC"
  * Create an instance of the RadarKit class.
  * Call the start method with your zoneId and customerId.